 Additionally, the applicability of industry standards relevant to pipeline SCC was reviewed.
-Furthermore, monitoring techniques and mitigation measures were reviewed on three aspects: (1) crack prediction based on empirical data and SCC mechanisms; (2) monitoring techniques, highlighting the latest advancements and the integration of AI-powered methods for enhanced monitoring and predictive analysis; and (3) strategies for mitigating the impact of SCC on the integrity of vintage pipelines.
+Furthermore, monitoring techniques and mitigation measures were reviewed on three aspects: (1) crack growth rate and remaining life prediction based on empirical data and SCC mechanisms; (2) SCC monitoring techniques, highlighting the latest advancements and the integration of AI-powered methods for enhanced monitoring and predictive analysis; and (3) strategies to mitigate the impact of SCC on the integrity of vintage pipelines.
 These three aspects complement each other, collectively enhancing pipeline integrity management and reducing the risk of structural failure and associated losses caused by SCC.